 Take A Global Perspective

 Many of the causes of U.S. income inequality can be traced to an underlying shift in the global economy.
 Emerging markets incomes are increasing.
-Countries such as China, Brazil and India, are becoming more competitive in the global marketplace.
-That's because their work forces are becoming more skilled.
-Also their leaders are becoming more sophisticated in managing their economies.
+Countries such as China, Brazil, and India, are becoming more competitive in the global marketplace.
+That's because their workforces are becoming more skilled.
+Also, their leaders are becoming more sophisticated in managing their economies.
 As a result, wealth is shifting to them from the United States and other developed countries.

-This shift is about lessening a global income inequality.
+This shift is about lessening global income inequality.
 The richest 1 percent of the world's population has 40 percent of its wealth.
 Americans hold 25 percent of that wealth.
 But China has 22 percent of the world's population and 8.8 percent of its wealth.
 India has 15 percent of its population and 4 percent of its wealth.
 (Source: "Estimating the Level and Distribution of Global Household Wealth," World Institute for Development Economic Research, November 2007.)

 As other countries become more developed, their wealth rises.
-They are taking it away from the United States, the EU and Japan.
+They are taking it away from the United States, the EU, and Japan.
 In America, the least wealthy bear the brunt.

 Trying to prevent U.S. companies from outsourcing will not work.
-It is punishing them for responding to a global redistribution of wealth.
+It is punishing them for responding to global redistribution of wealth.
 Neither will protectionist trade policies or walls to prevent immigrants from entering illegally.

-The United States must accept that a global wealth redistribution is occurring.
+The United States must accept that global wealth redistribution is occurring.
 Those in the top fifth of the U.S. income bracket must realize that those in the bottom two-fifths cannot bear the brunt forever.
 The government should provide the bottom two-fifths access to education and employment training.
-It can raise taxes on the top fifth to pay for it.
-It should make these changes now so that the transition is gradual and healthy for the economy overall.
+It would be a better solution than increasing welfare benefits or providing a universal basic income.